 2. Lin-Manuel Miranda has two children

 Lin-Manuel and Vanessa have a 3-year-old son called Sebastian (yes, in honour of the Disney crab).
-Plus, in February, Vanessa gave birth to a second baby boy named Francisco Miranda.
+Plus, last February, Vanessa gave birth to a second baby boy named Francisco Miranda.

 3. Lin-Manuel Miranda was internet famous before he was famous

 Okay, so before he became internet famous, he won a Tony for his Broadway show In The Heights in 2008.
 But, before he became arguably the most famous man on the planet, he went viral.
 During his wedding, Lin-Manuel put on a little performance for Vanessa.
 He and his guests performed a surprise rendition of To Life from Fiddler On The Roof in honour of his new wife.
 He posted it on YouTube and it went nuts.
 To date, it has 6 million views.

 4. Before he was an international superstar, Lin-Manuel Miranda was a teacher